Word Embeddings Are Steers for Language Models: Formal Statement of Theorem

-\paragraph{Hidden Markov Models} Hidden Markov Models (HMMs)~\cite{baum1970maximization} is a discrete stochastic process with a set of $n$ states $\mathbf{S}$ and a set of $m$ observations or emissions $\mathbf{O}$, with arbitrary indexing of $\mathbf{S}$ and $\mathbf{O}$.
-The distribution for the time step $t=0$ is determined by initial state distribution $s_0\sim\pi$.
+\paragraph{Hidden Markov Models}(HMMs)~\citep{baum1970maximization} is a widely used framework for analyzing discrete stochastic processes.
+Because of its generality (modeling arbitrary distributions), intuitiveness, and interpretability (containing a structured state space), it has long been used as a primary choice when modeling language distribution. is a discrete stochastic process with a set of $n$ states $\mathbf{S}$ and a set of $m$ observations or emissions $\mathbf{O}$, with arbitrary indexing of $\mathbf{S}$ and $\mathbf{O}$.
+The time step $t=0$ distribution is determined by initial state distribution $s_0\sim\pi$.
 For each later time step $t\geq 1$, the state transition probabilities are represented by a matrix $\mathbf{T}$, where $T(s, s')=P(s_{t+1}=s' | s_t=s)$ denotes the probability of transitioning from state $s$ to state $s'$.
 At each time step one observation $o_t$ is emitted, with the emission probabilities represented by a matrix $\mathbf{B}$, with $B(s, o)=P(o_t=o | s_t=s)$.
 A sequence of observations can be denoted as $\mathbf{o} = \{o_1, o_2, \ldots, o_T\}$.
 The probability distribution over sequences $\mathbf{o}$ then follows formula:

 where $\mathbf{p}(o)$ is a $|\mathcal{S}|$-dim vector indicating $P(o\mid s)$ for all states $s\in\mathcal{S}$.